KnowledgeTransferHub/Workshops-Wiki/2-Day-Worshop-on-Full-Stack-Development/README.md

 ## Prerequisites

-- Basic knowledge of Python is recommended.
+- Basic knowledge of Python, HTML, CSS, JS and SQL is recommended.
 - Bring your enthusiasm and a laptop with your preferred code editor installed.

 ## Workshop Objectives